ImtiazVision/Motivation-/README.md

 **Mastery**, are people getting better at something that matters?
 Are they making progress in meaningful work?

 **Autonomy**, do people have a say?
 Do they have some control over what they're doing, how they're doing it, who they're doing it with, where they're doing it, and when they're doing it?

+Purpose, mastery, and autonomy are powerful motivators because they are compatible with human nature, are more difficult to exhaust than if-then rewards, and lead to enduring performance